kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 terraform destroy -auto-approve
 ```

-And if the network is slow to delete, just issue `hcloud load-balancer delete clustername-traefik` to speed things up!
+And if the network is slow to delete, just issue `hcloud load-balancer delete clustername` to speed things up!
 As the load-balancer is usually the ressoure that is the slowest to get deleted on its own.

 _Also, if you had a full-blown cluster in use, it would be best to delete the whole project in your Hetzner account directly as operators or deployments may create other resources during regular operation._